Inclusion and accessibility

 Accessibility and mobility

-In collaboration with the SIB, ECCB 2026 is committed to providing an accessible conference environment and to ensure that information and services are available to participants with disabilities or other accessibility needs.
+SIB is committed to providing an accessible conference environment and to ensure that information and services are available to participants with disabilities or other accessibility needs:

-Ramps are available in all conference rooms to allow speakers and presenters to access the stage.
+• Ramps for presenters are available in all conference rooms to allow speakers and presenters to access the stage.

-Participants with specific accessibility or mobility needs are encouraged to contact the organizing team in advance to discuss possible arrangements.
+In addition, personal assistance with a dedicated volunteer can be arranged to accommodate individual needs during the event (upon prior request).
+Participants with specific accessibility or mobility needs are encouraged to contact the organizing team at least a few weeks in advance to discuss possible arrangements.

 Encouraging women to take the stage at our conference